-Fire breaks out in Mumbai building, 1 reported dead
+1 dead after jumping from 19th floor to escape Mumbai fire

-NEW DELHI (AP) — A fire broke out in a 61-story luxury apartment building in Mumbai in western India on Friday, a fire official said.
+NEW DELHI (AP) — At least one person died after jumping from the 19th floor to escape a fire that engulfed a 61-story luxury apartment building in Mumbai in western India on Friday, a fire official said.

-The New Delhi Television channel reported one death, but there was no immediate confirmation by the fire authorities.

 Television images showed heavy black smoke billowing into the sky from the 19th floor apartment on Curry Road in south Mumbai, India’s financial and entertainment capital.